 If you have a 9-pin serial port on each end, connect pin 2 to pin 3 on opposite sides, and pin 5 to pin 5.
 You can use dissimilar connectors, just make sure you connect equivalent to equivalent.
 Pins 2, 3, and 5 are all you need for a 3-wire null modem cable.
 Hence the name.

-What kind of wire to use to make your own null modem cable
+What kind of wire to use

 The wire you use doesn’t matter much; you’re likely to have CAT5e on hand and that will be more than fine.
 By modern standards, null modems use a very slow connection.
 You could probably use coat hangers and get away with it.
 I’ve used phone wiring and even speaker wire in the past, back when my college classmates wanted to play Doom.
 I even got away with omitting ground once, but I don’t recommend that.
 It’s just one more wire, and we almost always have at least four to work with.

-And that’s how you make your own null modem cable.
+That’s really it, most of the time.
 There’s no reason to overcomplicate it.
 Especially when you’re connecting two devices sitting right next to each other.
 The 3-wire null modem cable has served me well for years, and it will do the same for you.